TheEnderek0/Enderek-s_packages/README.md

 ```
 Known issues with items:

-- Toggle buttons do not have apropriate models in style P1 and Retro.
+- Toggle buttons do not have apropriate models in style P1.
 - Expanded Breakable Glass: When 1 piece of glass is hit, all of the pieces break at the same time.
 Does happen only on the expanded item and only on it.
 ```